Marcos de Niza: First expedition

 After staking claim to the country, Marcos made a hasty retreat.
 He found that the local Indians who were once friendly had turned hostile.
-He provides few details of his return trip except to say that he was "more full of fear than food."
-Marcos reached Mexico City in August 1539 and turned over a copy of his report to his Franciscan superiors on August 26.
-On September 2, Marcos personally delivered his report to Viceroy Mendoza.
+He provides few details of his return trip except to say that he was "more full of fear than food".
+Marcos reached Mexico City in August 1539 and turned over a copy of his report to his Franciscan superiors on 26 August.
+On 2 September, Marcos personally delivered his report to Viceroy Mendoza.

 Coronado expedition

-Marcos de Niza's expedition report spurred Mendoza to launch one of the biggest of all Spanish expeditions.
-It was led by Francisco Vázquez de Coronado.
-Marcos de Niza accompanied Coronado and his army on the journey back to the rumored Cibola.
+Marcos de Niza's expedition was viewed as a great success that seemed to confirm the extravagant rumours of a wealthy civilization beyond the northern frontier.
+In recognition of his accomplishments, Marcos was appointed provincial, or administrative head, of the Franciscan order in New Spain.

+In October 1539, Viceroy Mendoza ordered Francisco Vázquez de Coronado to organize and lead an expedition to "reconnoitre and pacify lands and new provincias".
+A force of about 300 Spanish men-at-arms and 1500 native allies was gathered and set forth from Nueva Galicia in January 1540.
+Although he was now a high-ranking church official, Marcos served the expedition as a guide and led a small contingent of four Franciscans along with an entourage of assistants, servants, and slaves.

 They ended up finding only a group of Zuni villages, not the Seven Cities of Cibola.
-At this time, Marcos de Niza was pronounced a liar and he was returned Mexico City.
+At this time, Marcos de Niza was pronounced a liar and he was returned to Mexico City.
 Even though his report never mentioned gold, the Spanish and Coronado expected to find riches.

 Legacy and controversy

-After being scapegoated, Marcos de Niza went back to Mexico City, where he held a very high position within the Franciscans leadership.
-He died in Mexico, City on March 25, 1558 due to persistent bad health.
+After being scapegoated, Marcos de Niza went back to Mexico City, where he held a very high position within the Franciscan leadership.
+He died in Mexico, City on 25 March 1558 due to persistent bad health.

 Controversy still follows Marcos de Niza.
 Scholars and historians have continued to analyze Marcos's story of his journey to Cibola to figure out what actually happened, developing many different theories questioning whether or not Marcos actually made it to or saw the city of Cibola.
-Some theories state that Marcos simply would not have had enough time to actually reach Cibola.
+Some theories state that Marcos simply would not have had enough time actually to reach Cibola.
 Another scholar came to the conclusion that he must have turned back way before he even came close to seeing the city based on the timeline and political complexities of exploration.
-Yet others researchers and scholars believe he did reach the long lost city of Cibola.
+Yet other researchers and scholars believe he did reach the long-lost city of Cibola.